seattleflu/documentation/deploying.md

    > Note: you'll need `sudo` permissions to edit `/etc/cron.d/backoffice`.
 7. Add relevant api variables as necessary.
    > See the uWSGI documentation under [Infrastructure] → **Hosts** → [backoffice.seattleflu.org]
+8. If you installed new Python dependencies via [Pipenv], be sure to run `pipenv sync` to install the new dependencies

 [Infrastructure]: ./infrastructure.md